← All articles

 The threshold had to thread a needle.

-70% sits in the sustainable zone.
-It's high enough that you can't coast.
+70% sits in what I call the sustainable zone.
+High enough that you can't coast.
 You need to show up most days.
-You need to make more good choices than bad ones.
-But it's low enough to absorb the things that derail every other system: travel days, celebrations, sick days, stressful weeks, the occasional pizza-and-ice-cream evening that you don't regret.
+But low enough to absorb the things that derail every other system: travel, celebrations, sick days, stressful weeks, the occasional pizza-and-ice-cream evening you don't regret.

-Most gamification in health apps revolves around streaks.
+Most health app gamification revolves around streaks.
 Log in every day.
 Hit your target every day.
 Miss once and your counter resets to zero.

 The Protocol doesn't use streaks for progression.
 It uses phases.